 NBCRNA Evaluating Alternatives to the CPC Assessment

-The NBCRNA is conducting a research study on its Continued Professional Certification (CPC) Assessment.
-The study will evaluate different types of testing environments and determine how these different environments could help achieve the goals of the CPC program in a way that is fair and reliable for all certificants.
+In fall 2018, the NBCRNA conducted a Beta Research Study on the CPC Assessment (CPCA).
+The study evaluated performance in six different testing environments to determine how these different environments could help achieve the goals of the CPC program in a way that is fair and reliable for all certificants.
 The percentage of examinees in the study that met the performance standard was 95%.
 Find out more about the study and results.

 Credential Verification for your SBON